The Streams API allows JavaScript to programmatically access streams of data received over the network and process them as desired by the developer.

 Note: This feature is available in Web Workers

 Streaming involves breaking a resource that you want to receive over a network down into small chunks, then processing it bit by bit.
-This is something browsers do anyway when receiving assets to be shown on webpages — videos buffer and more is gradually available to play, and sometimes you'll see images display gradually as more is loaded.
+Browsers already do this when receiving media assets — videos buffer and play as more of the content downloads, and sometimes you'll see images display gradually as more is loaded too.

-But this has never been available to JavaScript before.
-Previously, if we wanted to process a resource of some kind (be it a video, or a text file, etc.), we'd have to download the entire file, wait for it to be deserialized into a suitable format, then process the whole lot after it is fully received.
+But this capability has never been available to JavaScript before.
+Previously, if we wanted to process a resource of some kind (video, text file, etc.), we'd have to download the entire file, wait for it to be deserialized into a suitable format, then process all the data.

-With Streams being available to JavaScript, this all changes — you can now start processing raw data with JavaScript bit by bit as soon as it is available on the client-side, without needing to generate a buffer, string, or blob.
+With the Streams API, you can start processing raw data with JavaScript bit by bit, as soon as it is available, without needing to generate a buffer, string, or blob.

-There are more advantages too — you can detect when streams start or end, chain streams together, handle errors and cancel streams as required, and react to the speed the stream is being read at.
+There are more advantages too — you can detect when streams start or end, chain streams together, handle errors and cancel streams as required, and react to the speed at which the stream is being read.

-The basic usage of Streams hinges around making responses available as streams.
-For example, the response body returned by a successful fetch request can be exposed as a ReadableStream
+The usage of Streams hinges on making responses available as streams.
+For example, the response body returned by a successful fetch request is a ReadableStream

-, and you can then read it using a reader created with ReadableStream.getReader()
+that can be read by a reader created with ReadableStream.getReader()

 More complicated uses involve creating your own stream using the ReadableStream()